You can get from Brussels to Amsterdam by train, bus or flight.

 Omio works with many trusted partners that can help you travel the best way from Brussels to Amsterdam:

-When planning your trip from Brussels to Amsterdam, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+Before travelling from Brussels to Amsterdam, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:

-However, we recommend buying tickets between Brussels and Amsterdam online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking Brussels to Amsterdam tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need